ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/port-channels.md

 As an example, let's have a look at the **Member status table**.

-IP Fabric has a lot predefined intent rules.
-In our particular case, port channels are colored green if everything is OK and other color is used when some malfunction are detected.
+IP Fabric has a lot of predefined intent rules.
+In our particular case, port channels are colored green if everything is OK, and another color is used when some malfunctions are detected.

 ![Port-Channel Members State](port-channels/port-channel_members_state.png)

-You can also filter colors by clicking them above in the **Intent Verfication Rules** box.
-When clicked, a small **eye** icon is displayed and items are filtered only to the selected color.
-Click again the same color to clear the filter.
+You can also filter colors by clicking them in the **Intent Verification Rules** box above.
+When clicked, a small **eye** icon is displayed, and items are filtered only to the selected color.
+Click the same color again to clear the filter.

 ![Port-Channel Members State - amber](port-channels/port-channel_members_state_amber.png)